-Understanding Shaken Baby Syndrome

-Shaken Baby Syndrome often occurs for children 2 and under when a caregiver shakes a baby out of anger or frustration.
+Shaken Baby Syndrome: Shaken Baby Syndrome is a form of Abusive Head Trauma.
+It often occurs for children 2 and under when a caregiver shakes a baby out of anger or frustration.
 Babies have weak neck muscles that fail to provide proper support for their head.
 Shaking causes the infants head to move violently back and forth resulting in serious and often fatal brain injury, this force can be exaggerated if the infants head impacts a surface.